polito-se2-25-08/office-queue/Retrospective-Template.md

 - What did go wrong in the sprint?
   We didn't define a working strategy, or some ticket management method.
   - We worked without any type of comunication about implementation.
+We should use a better cooperation.

 - What caused your errors in estimation (if any)
   - The inability to fully understand what our capabilities were.